ACRES 2026: the plain-English guide to what you're entitled to

 Your Teagasc advisor or approved ACRES planner can tell you which track applies to your holding.
 Don't guess — check.

 This is where most farmers' eyes glaze over.
-The DAFM rate card lists dozens of measures, each with its own payment per hectare or per unit.
-Here are the ones that apply to the most farms:
+The DAFM rate card lists dozens of measures, each with its own payment per hectare, per metre, or per unit.
+Here are the ones that apply to the most farms, straight from the official rate card:

 Key point: payment rates are set by DAFM and reviewed periodically.
-Always check the current rate card on gov.ie before planning your application.
+Always check the current rate card on gov.ie before making decisions.

 You don't need to figure this out alone.
 Here's the practical path: